latex-ninja/Planner-and-Habit-Tracker-Template/README.md

-Would you like to start some sort of habit tracking routine but #bujo is too much work, yet planners you can buy include too many elements you don't need?
-Then I thought this is a job for a LaTeX template ;)
+Would you like to start some sort of habit tracking routine but bullet journaling (`#bujo`) is too much work, yet planners you can buy include too many elements you don't need?
+I felt exactly like that.
+Then I thought this is a job for a LaTeX template and here we are now ;)

 # Planner and Habit Tracker Template
 A template to help you create your own custom daily planner or habit tracking system.